 The Fire Department and the Fire Department Auxiliary have planned several events to educate the community about fire safety and prevention.
 On October 1st Top of the Rock hosted a Meet and Greet Your Local Firemen.
 It was a fun event, well attended, and very educational.
 Top of the Rock, as usual provided great food and beverage!
 On October 10th, from 10am to noon, The Fire Department will present LT.
 Richard Hahn to discuss EMS capabilities and procedures in the event of a medical emergency on the Mountain at the Fire House.
 You don’t want to miss this!

 In addition to that we are kicking off our Fall fund raising event…a raffle to win a beautiful new Big Green Egg Barbecue Grill.
 Tickets are $10 each; buy 5 and get one free, buy 10 and get two free!
 Drawing will be held at the Christmas Dinner Potluck.
 Please buy tickets for family and friends!
 The Big Green Egg is the finest grill money can buy!
 Tower Bank and the Lodge Factory are sponsoring this event.

-This month’s Firefighter Spotlight is on Jim hale from Virginia.
+This month’s Firefighter Spotlight is on Michael Durfee from Massachusetts.

 What did you do in your professional life before moving to Jasper Highlands?

-What made you decide to become a Firefighter at this stage of your life?
+What made you want to become a Firefighter, again, at this stage of your life?